YingjieQiao/networks_lab2_dev/README.md

 Please run `python init_test.py` to populate the tables with some initial rows as shown in the [Setup](#setup) section above, so that the `GET` endpoints could work.

 Running the tests with `pytest testfile.py::test_function -s`, with `-s` to capture stdout in terminal.
+All `pytest` commands should be run in the `rest_api` container and the commands that check the database tables should be run in the `db` container.

 With accompanying `pytest` unit test files, showcasing your API's ability to respond to: